Divine Movements: Poses of the Gods with Brenda Edgar, Begins January 18

 How do the stories and symbols of ancient India come alive in the way we move?

-In this 4-week class, we will spend our Sunday mornings together in study and movement.
-The bulk of each 90-minute session will be devoted to delving into Hindu art, literature, and scripture to illuminate the meaning behind traditional yoga asanas.
-Art historian and yoga instructor Brenda Edgar will provide detailed, step-by-step instructions on how to come into each pose as we move through the presentation.
-Following our study, we will engage in a yoga practice designed to be accessible to all experience levels, embodying the gods, goddesses, sages, heroes, and animals that we have explored—making constellations of our bodies that echo these divine forms.
+We will begin each session by delving into Hindu art, literature, and scripture to illuminate the meaning behind traditional yoga asanas and how they might embody the gods, goddesses, sages, heroes, and animals that we have explored—making constellations of our bodies that echo these divine forms.

 Together, we will: